Day retreat Saturday 22nd January, 2022

 What is the refund policy?

-If you have a real challenge and can’t make the day, rest assured that we’ll provide a full refund – less any fees we have incurred in processing the transaction (for example in dealing with cheques, or credit cards).
+If you have a challenge and can’t make the day, rest assured that we’ll provide a full refund, less any fees we have incurred in processing the transaction (for example credit cards now have non-refundable fees) if you let us know at least three days in advance.

 Are there ID requirements or an age limit for the day?